-I've realized that my parents were French, at least according to the description in Pamela Druckerman's Bringing Up Bebe: One American Mother Discovers the Wisdom of French Parenting
+I've realized that my parents were French, at least according to the description in Pamela Druckerman's Bringing Up Bebe: One American Mother Discovers the Wisdom of French Parenting.

 Druckerman describes herself as a neurotic New Yorker expatriate who lands in Paris, marries her European-football-loving boyfriend, and, eventually, faces the challenge of raising a child without the nearby wisdom of her mother.